SchlossLab/mikropml/README.md

 ### Dependencies

-This pipeline depends on R version >=  and the following R packages:
+This pipeline depends on [R version >=3.5.3](https://www.r-project.org/) and the following R packages:

 - docopt
 - dplyr